clearhaus/3DSv2-api-documentation/source/getting-started.rst

 parameter definition.
 Brief descriptions are:

 /preauth
   This is used when performing transactions from a browser (as opposed to using an SDK), where it will return an optional 3-D Secure Method URL, which is used for browser fingerprinting.
 This can support risk-based analysis and assist in ensuring a flow where the cardholder is not challenged.

   While in the transition period between 3-D Secure v1 and v2, this endpoint can help determine if v1 should be used instead.
 This is documented in the :ref:`3ds_versioning` guide.

 /auth
-  A single call to receive all the data that is needed for authentication, except for the 3-D Secure Method URL used for fingerprinting when performing an authentication through a browser.
+  The primary API method to provide authentication data to the issuer.
 Under certain circumstances, the authentication flow will end successfully here, this is called *frictionless* flow.

 /postauth
   Used when the ``/auth`` did not result in a frictionless flow, this endpoint returns the result of the challenge performed by the cardholder.
 In this case the flow is called a *challenge* flow.
 Read more about this in :ref:`3ds_challenge_flow`.

 Overview of Authentication Flow
 ===============================